 If you are interested in taking TOEFL in Ireland, then click on the link below:

 Select your country.
 The currently available test formats (TOEFL iBT/paper-based), testing cities, test dates and fees will be visible.
 Test centres may change, so it is advisable to always confirm information on the ETS website.
 Here is the location of the test centre in Ireland:

 - Dublin, Ireland,

 How can I prepare for TOEFL?

 Proper preparation and practice prevent poor performance.
 There aren’t any tricks that will magically get a good score at your TOEFL test or improve easily.
 There are test taking strategies and preparation courses that will be of help.
 Enroll in a TOEFL preparation course and follow the strategies and practices that are suggested.

 Use online materials.
 There is an abundance of practice materials and exercises to choose from.
 Another option is to go to a local library and borrow test preparation books.
 If you do this, then be sure that the book is up-to-date; older books may have outdated information and questions.

 On the GlobalExam platform, you can access online 15 trainings for the TOEFL IBT along with vocabulary and grammar study sheets.
-You will find a lot of information on the blog such as the test format, recommandations, resources for your training, testimonials, etc.
+You will find a lot of information on the blog such as the test format, recommandations, best resources for your preparation, testimonials, etc.

 Set goals for yourself and study consistently; sporadic study sessions will not lead to success.